Three young people walking Elfsborgsmarschen

 All four-legged friends are welcome to join the march, regardless of which route you choose.

-All three routes end at Partille Home Guard Lodge, where toilets, showers, overnight accommodation, and parking are available.
-Breakfast and dinner are included in your registration fee.
+All three routes end at Partille Home Guard hall, where parking, toilets, showers and overnight accommodation are available.
 After the march, cold drinks, including beer, coffee, and tea will be available for purchase.
-On Sunday, there will be an awards ceremony where participants who have completed both days will receive the Elfsborg March medal—in bronze, silver, or gold, depending on how many times you have participated in the past.
+On Sunday, there will be an awards ceremony where participants who have completed both days will receive the Elfsborgsmarschen medal—in bronze, silver, or gold, depending on how many times you have participated in the past.

 Inspiration and tips delivered straight to your inbox